U.N deal offers no guarantees of free movement for Rohingya on island - leaked copy | Law-Order

 A deal for the United Nations to start work on a remote Bangladeshi island where the government has sent thousands of Rohingya refugees offers no guarantee they will be allowed to move freely to the mainland, according to a copy of the agreement.
 The Bangladesh government has moved nearly 19,000 Rohingya refugees, members of a persecuted mostly Muslim minority from Myanmar, to Bhasan Char island from border camps, despite protests by refugees and opposition from rights groups, who have likened it to an island jail and said some relocations were involuntary.

-Bangladesh government officials could not immediately be reached for comment.
+"Why will we offer them freedom of movement?
+We are providing everything they need.
+They will have to stay in the camps until they go back to Myanmar," the official told Reuters.
+Bangladesh says another 81,000 refugees will be moved to the island in the coming months.

 A leaked copy of the deal seen by Reuters says the United Nations would be "permitted unhindered access" to the population and further relocations would be voluntary.
-But it says any travel between the island and mainland would be on an "as needs" basis, the precise details of which would be determined between the United Nations and Bangladesh.

-They can "move on and within Bhasan Char for their daily activities", it says.
+But it said any travel between the island and mainland would be on an "as needs" basis, the precise details of which would be determined between the United Nations and Bangladesh, though refugees can "move on and within Bhasan Char for their daily activities".

 The deal refers to Rohingya as "forcibly displaced Myanmar nationals/refugees", reflecting the refusal of Bangladesh, which is not a signatory to the 1951 Refugee Convention, to confer refugee status on the group.
+'REFUGEE PRISON'

 In a statement on Friday, the non-profit organization Fortify Rights, which said it had examined the agreement, called on the United Nations and Bangladesh to revise it to include freedom of movement to the mainland.
 "UNHCR's lifesaving services are essential and needed on the island, but the agency must ensure it is not propping up a refugee prison with this agreement," said the group's regional director, Ismail Wolff.